fabriziotorelli-wipro/go-gateway-reverse/README.md

 ## Port Servers

-GateWay Port Server List file configure a set of ports that consumes services defined in a specific data file.
+ Gateway Port Server List file configure a set of ports that consumes services defined in a specific data file.

+*IMPORTANT :*
+_This server allows a TLS/Token Protection protocol, defined in own configuration_

 Configuration descriptor for any of the ports (`config.json`) :
 * "ipaddress": Host Name/IP Address used by Gateway Port Server or "" (for any address)